 Pearl GTL will convert about 1.6 Bcf/d of gas into products such as gasoil, high-specification lubricants, base oils and chemicals feedstock.
 The project is designed to produce 120,000 b/d of natural gas liquids (NGL) and ethane, and 140,000 b/d of GTL products and is expected to be the world's largest GTL plant.
 Shell is funding 100% of the development costs under a profit-sharing agreement with the state of Qatar.

-Shell has now entered the project's testing phase, having inaugurated the plant's control room, which includes nearly 1,000 control cabinets hosting 179 servers.
+Shell has now entered into the project's testing phase, having inaugurated the plant's control room, which includes nearly 1,000 control cabinets hosting 179 servers.
 Some two million metric tons of equipment and materials have been imported to the site, and there are about 48,000 workers on the project, Shell said.
 At the peak of construction, Pearl GTL installed enough steel and pipe to make 2.5 Eiffel Towers every month.

 Qatargas 4 is designed to convert some 1.4 Bcf/d of gas into LNG and NGLs, adding to Shell's current worldwide LNG capacity of 18.5 million metric tons per year (mtpa).
 The project will have a capacity of 7.8 mtpa of LNG and some 70,000 boe/d of NGLs.
 Shell has a 30% stake in Qatargas 4, with partner Qatar Petroleum, under a tax-and-royalty structure.
 LNG will be sold to customers in China, Dubai and the United States, with further markets in development, the company said.